 - As mentioned above, unless the client is paying a fixed fee, the more assets the client has in his/her account, the more we receive in fees.
 We therefore have an incentive to encourage a client to increase the assets in his/her account. - Our fees are negotiable under certain circumstances.
 Should we agree to a lower fee, we would receive less compensation. - In addition, as mentioned, our minimum account size is negotiable under certain circumstances and at our discretion.
-Should we agree to waive this minimum account size, we would receive less compensation for services provided. - We receive various benefits as a result of our relationships with Pershing, Fidelity or Schwab.
+Should we agree to waive this minimum account size, we would receive less compensation for services provided. - We receive various benefits as a result of our relationships with custodians, such as Pershing, Fidelity or Schwab.
 These benefits include access to technology, research, training, business resources, and block trading, among others.
-Thus, we have an incentive to custody client accounts with Pershing, Fidelity and Schwab.
-That said, we are willing to work with our clients at other custodians at the client's discretion, and currently work with many custodians other than Pershing, Fidelity, and Schwab.
+Thus, we have an incentive to custody client accounts with these service providers.
+That said, we are willing to work with our clients at other custodians at the client's discretion, and currently work with many custodians.

 Conversation Starter.
-We encourage you to ask your financial professional:

-How might your conflicts of interest affect me, and how will you address them?
+We encourage you to ask your financial professional: How might your conflicts of interest affect me, and how will you address them?

-For additional information, please see Item 5 of our Form ADV, 2A Brochure (Part 2A) available at: https://files.adviserinfo.sec.gov/IAPD/Content/Common/crd_iapd_Brochure.aspx?BRCHR_VRSN_ID=619756
+For additional information, please see Item 5 of our Form ADV, 2A Brochure (Part 2A).